 Yes.
-We want your SSAR to be as accurate as possible so, if you have corrections or your schedule changes, we encourage you to update your SSAR.
+We want your SSAR to be as accurate as possible so, if you need to make corrections or your schedule changes, you should update your SSAR.
 To make changes, log in to the SSAR website with the email address and password used to create your original SSAR.
 Changes and corrections should be made prior to the December 1 SSAR deadline.
 Your SSAR information will be locked after that time for the selection process.
-If a change is necessary after that the SSAR deadline, contact the Office of Admissions at 352-392-1365 or contact us.
+If a change is necessary after that the SSAR deadline, call the Office of Admissions at 352-392-1365 or contact us.

 Do I have to submit my first semester grades in the senior year?

 No. Much of the freshman selection process will have been completed prior to the availability of your first semester senior year grades.